cowprotocol/docs/docs/cow-protocol/reference/core/auctions/schema.md

 A Weighted Product pool describes [Balancer weighted pools](https://docs.balancer.fi/products/balancer-pools/weighted-pools) and has the following differences to the Constant Product pool described above,

-- `"kind"`: the type is set to “WeightedProduct”.
+- `"kind"`: the type is set to "WeightedProduct".
 - `"reserves"`: a dictionary, mapping the token id of each of the AMM's tradeable tokens to its balance (a stringified integer) and weight (a stringified decimal) of that reserve in the pool.

 Follows an example entry of such an AMM, corresponding to a pool of [WTBC](https://etherscan.io/token/0x2260fac5e5542a773aa44fbcfedf7c193bc2c599) (of weight 0.4), [USDC](https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48) (of weight 0.2) [BAL](https://etherscan.io/address/0xba100000625a3754423978a60c9317c58a424e3d) and [WETH](https://etherscan.io/token/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2) (of weight 0.4).